Blog Nutrition Healthy Eating Seaweed Salad Benefits: 8 Reasons Why You Should Add It To Your Diet

 • ½ teaspoon black sesame seeds

-2. In a different bowl, mix the rice vinegar, soy sauce, ginger, garlic, sugar, mirin, sesame oil and the pepper flakes.
+2. In a different bowl, mix the rice vinegar, soy sauce, ginger, garlic, sugar, mirin, sesame oil, and pepper flakes.
 Set aside.

-3. After the wakame seaweed is rehydrated, strain it in a colander and rinse.
-Ensure you remove as much moisture as you can.
-You may squeeze the wakame if necessary.
+3. Once the wakame seaweed is rehydrated, strain it in a colander and rinse.
+Ensure you remove as much moisture as you can, squeezing the wakame if necessary.

 4. Add the seaweed, cucumber slices, and sesame seeds to the bowl with the dressing.
 Toss to combine.

-5. Cover and put in the refrigerator for about 30 to 60 minutes.
+5. Cover and place in the refrigerator for 30 to 60 minutes.

 6. When ready, sprinkle with sesame seeds.
 Enjoy!